wal-g/wal-g/docs/PostgreSQL.md

 #### Copy composer mode

-In the rating composer mode, WAL-G does full backup and copies unchanged tar files from previous full backup.
+In the copy composer mode, WAL-G does full backup and copies unchanged tar files from previous full backup.
 In case when there are no previous full backup, `regular` composer is used.

 To activate this feature, do one of the following: